Fine Art is in my heart

 Sam’s art took her quickly to the pinnacle of commercial success, including fetching record prices in regional Australia.
-She was the brains behind the Mulgara Gallery at Uluru and established and owned Heaven and Earth Gallery in Sydney’s Queen Victoria Building and Field of Dreams in Queen Street Woollahra.
+She was the inaugural Artist in Residence at the Mulgara Gallery at Uluru, an exhibition that helped launch her career.
+She established and owned Heaven and Earth Gallery in Sydney’s Queen Victoria Building and Field of Dreams in Queen Street Woollahra.

 She has also been invited to contribute paintings to books that help interpret complex Aboriginal concepts such as the stellar songlines and customary law – the work of Wardaman Elder Bill Yidumduma Harney and Dr Hugh Cairns (Dark Sparklers and Four Circles).